wowofbob/yesod-util/README.md

 postCreateNoteR =

   -- Now object won'be returned.
 Instead, a message will be set on error.
-  -- Also, not that the result type of handler changed too. runExceptV .
+  -- Also, not that handler's type changed too. runExceptM .

-    -- Explicitly say that there must be a json object provided.
-    -- It doesn't matter what fields it contains.
-    withJsonObject $ do
+    -- Require json object in request body. withJsonObject $ do

       -- Get "name" field from json object.